 What is SuperTag?

-SuperTag is Salesforce DMP’s integrated tag management system, allowing full control over how your tags fire.
+SuperTag is Salesforce Audience Studio’s integrated tag management system, allowing full control over how your tags fire.
 SuperTag also offers extensive tag firing capabilities, including conditional, throttle, data and frequency-based targeting.

 What are they key use cases for SuperTag?

 - Optimized Campaign Targeting: Limit tag fires to specific audiences and activate that tailored audience in your campaigns